myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-30T04:24:08.934Z
+>
+> deck.blue uses the official API to upload GIFs, but uses tricks to play this.

+So if a client does not implement this mechanism, the uploaded GIF will not play.
+However, this is not a feature limited to deck.blue alone :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-30T00:39:27.749Z
 >
 > You're on my list